-On May 13, 2008, the Department published its most recent final rule implementing the requirements of 49 U.S.C. § 41705, as amended by, AIR-21 (See 14 CFR 382.157, 73 FR 27614).
+On May 13, 2008, the Department published its most recent final rule implementing the requirements of AIR-21 (See 14 CFR 382.157, 73 FR 27614).
 This rule requires certificated U.S. air carriers and foreign air carriers operating to, from, or within the United States, conducting passenger operations with at least one aircraft having a designed seating capacity for more than 60 passengers, to record complaints that they receive alleging discrimination or inadequate accessibility on the basis of a disability.
 The complaints are to be categorized according to the passenger's type of disability and the nature of the complaint.
 The passenger's disability must be recorded as one of the following types: